GreenDelta/openLCA2-manual/src/advanced_top/dependent_parameter.md

 ![](../media/SQL_para.png)

 Below are some examples using global parameters that users can try out.
-In each of these examples, the input parameters are created first as described in [parameter](../parameters/parameters.md) section, so that they can be used in the dependent parameters where the formulas are added.
+In each of these examples, the input parameters are created first as described in the [parameter](../parameters/parameters.md) section, so that they can be used in the dependent parameters where the formulas are added.
 Dependent parameter formulas can also use other dependent parameters.

 ## Example 1: The amount of concrete required depends on both the area and the height of the building.